-Applications of Planar Laser Induced Fluorescence
+Applications of Planar Laser Induced Fluorescence (PLIF)

 Planar Laser-Induced Fluorescence, or PLIF, is an optical measurement technique based upon fluorescence emitted from chemical species excited by planar laser light.
 Essentially a sheet of laser light is passed through a flow field, and the subsequent fluorescence relaxation event is captured on a digital camera.